 - Children who have ceased to be looked after by a local authority £2345

 The Pupil Premium Plus funding for Looked-after children is held by the Local Authorities Virtual School Head teacher.

-For the academic year 2020-21 the government has withdrawn the Year 7 literacy and numeracy catch-up premium.
-Schools will instead receive a proportion of the government’s £1 Billion COVID 19 catch-up fund as part of its response to the COVID19 pandemic.
-This fund equates to £80 per pupil on roll (Key stages 3 and 4) and will be provided to schools in three stages across the academic year 2020-21.
+For the academic year 2020-21 the government withdrew the Year 7 literacy and numeracy catch-up premium.
+Academies instead received a proportion of the government’s £1 Billion COVID 19 catch-up fund as part of its response to the COVID19 pandemic.
+This fund equated to £80 per pupil on roll (Key stages 3 and 4) and was provided to academies in three stages across the academic year 2020-21.

-For the 2020-2021 academic year The King’s CE (VA) school will receive the following base allocation Pupil Premium and COVID 19 catch-up premium funding:
+For the 2020-2021 academic year The King’s CE Academy will receive the following base allocation Pupil Premium and COVID 19 catch-up premium funding: